Czech Republic: from the enforecer

 Are there any plans to reform the competition law?

 The field of competition in the Czech Republic is regulated by the Competition Act, which was amended twice in 2017.
 In 2017 and 2018, the Office participated in the EU legislative process with regard to the proposal of the ECN+ Directive.
-The Directive was published in January 2019 and its transposition will result in some amendments to the Competition Act.
-As the deadline for transposition is running, the Office has already submitted the amendment to the legislative process, and it is now in the Czech Parliament.
+The Directive was published in January 2019, and its transposition will result in some amendments to the Competition Act.
+The Office has already submitted the amendment to the legislative process, and it is now in the Czech Parliament.

 When did the last review of the law occur?

 In 2017, two reviews of competition law occurred.
 Act No. 262/2017, on Damages in the Field of Competition and Amending Act on the Protection of Competition, came into force in September 2017.
 The amendment reflects modifications that have been necessary to add to take into account the implementation of Directive 2014/104/EU of 26 November 2014, regarding certain rules governing actions for damages under national law for the infringement of the competition law provisions of the EU member states and of the European Union.
 Such modifications are mainly focused on provisions governing the access to the file and the disclosure of information, as well as documents (especially leniency applications) contained in the file to other public authorities and courts.